horihiro/TextBlurrer-ChromeExtension/README.md

 https://github.com/horihiro/TextBlurrer-ChromeExtension/assets/4566555/27f2c3b1-ecf0-4a1f-88df-2f6e2b948f06

 ## Exclusion URL list (v0.2.0 or later)
-If you want NOT to blur keywords in specific sites/frames, you can specify URLs of the site in the `Exclusion URL Patterns` tab.
+If you want NOT to blur keywords in specific sites/frames, you can specify URLs of the site in the `Exclusion URL patterns` tab.

 ![image](https://github.com/horihiro/TextBlurrer-ChromeExtension/assets/4566555/7b38cd45-66dd-4021-96a8-e67180e8cc4f)